Contact Information

 Biography

-Professor Han obtained her B.S. degree in Chemistry from the College of Natural Sciences at Seoul National University, Korea, where she graduated summa cum laude and Valedictorian in 2006.
+Professor Han obtained her B.S. degree in Chemistry from the College of Natural Sciences at Seoul National University, Korea, where she graduated summa cum laude and as a Valedictorian.
 After college, she moved to Cambridge, USA to pursue graduate work in Physical Chemistry at MIT as a Samsung and KASF fellow.
-Under the guidance of Prof. Moungi G. Bawendi, she designed and synthesized new quantum dot based imaging probes and developed a multiplexed, phenotypic, intravital cytometric imaging platform.
+Under the guidance of Prof. Moungi G. Bawendi, she developed new quantum dot based imaging probes and a QD-based, phenotypic, intravital cytometric imaging platform.
 She then moved to Harvard to work with Prof. David A. Weitz as a postdoctoral fellow.
-At Harvard, she pioneered drop-based microfluidic platforms for high throughput sequencing of single viruses.
-She joined the University of Illinois faculty as the Mark A. Pytosh Scholar and Assistant Professor in Fall 2017.
-Her group leverage advances in nanotechnology, in vivo imaging, and microfluidics to pioneer broadly applicable platforms for studying single cells at high throughput in context of their environments.
+At Harvard, she developed a drop-based microfluidic platform for high throughput genome sequencing.
+Han is currently the Mark A. Pytosh Scholar and Assistant Professor of Chemistry at the University of Illinois at Urbana Champaign.
+Her group develops and implements new bioanalytical technologies to dissect molecular and cellular mechanisms driving the ensemble behavior of complex biological systems.

 Research Interests